sheriecarter/public-library-app/1_users_and_auth.md

 ```
 </details>

-Let's go ahead and add a `logout` helper method to correspond to the `login` we wrote before.
+Let's go ahead and add that `logout` helper method to correspond to the `login` we wrote before.

 <details><summary>click for code</summary>
 ```ruby